Editor's Note: This article was updated on May 10, 2025, after new developments.

 “The language banning these firearms was never given a single hearing in the Senate.
 It was added at the last minute by the House — without public testimony or full debate.
 This means the public was silenced on one of the biggest gun bans in Hawaii history.”

-The Hawaii Firearms Coalition said that if the measure passes, they will “100 percent” challenge the law in court.
+The Hawaii Firearms Coalition said that if the measure passed, they would have “100 percent” challenge the law in court.

 What do you think of the new ban?
 Let us know in the comments below.
 For the latest in the gun industry, check out our news category.